eminorhan/frontier-torchtitan/README.md

 * [`FineMath`](https://huggingface.co/datasets/HuggingFaceTB/finemath): the `finemath-3plus` subset (34B).

-The numbers in parentheses represent the approximate token counts (the full dataset has ~5.54T tokens).
+The numbers in parentheses represent the approximate token counts (the full dataset has ~5.56T tokens).
 The subdirectory [`download_scripts`](https://github.com/eminorhan/frontier-torchtitan/tree/master/download_scripts) contains basic Python scripts to download these datasets.
-The planned mixture weights for these components are currently as follows: DCLM (40%), FineWeb-Edu (44%), Dolma (3%), Zyda (2%), Stack-2 (10%), FineMath (1%).
+The mixture weights for these components are currently as follows (in terms of data rows, not tokens): DCLM (40%), FineWeb-Edu (44%), Dolma (3%), Zyda (2%), Stack-2 (10%), FineMath (1%).

 ### Data loading strategy
 The data loading strategy is currently as follows (implemented [here](https://github.com/eminorhan/frontier-torchtitan/blob/master/torchtitan/datasets/hf_datasets.py)):